semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 ##### Check your filters

 If you have set up any filter, such as filtering for a specific policy or project, all conditions of that filter must be present for the notificatin to be sent.
-Review your filters by following the steps in [Making changes to your Slack notifications](#making-changes-to-your-slack-notifications).
+Review your filters by following the steps in [Changing Slack notification settings](#changing-slack-notification-settings).

 #### Permissions not up-to-date

 You may receive a message from Semgrep Slack app stating that your token does not have up-to-date permissions.
 Clicking the link provided in the message to update the permissions typically resolves this issue.

-However, if after updating the token, you still receive the same message, perform the following steps to revoke then refresh your access token:
+However, if after updating the token, you still receive the same message, perform the following steps to revoke and refresh your access token:

 1. In your Slack workspace, click **Semgrep** under **Apps** in the Slack sidebar.
 2. Click Uninstall.
 This revokes your token.